ameliayamato/portfolio-website/README.md

 ## This is amellia's first data science portfolio website

-I make and break things...
-I guess.
+Break things till you make things?